-Deferred Inflows of Resources - In addition to liabilities, the balance sheet also reports a separate section for deferred inflows of resources.
-This separate financial statement element, Deferred Inflows of Resources, represents an acquisition of net position that applies to a future period and so will not be recognized as revenue until then and also represents assets that are recorded in the governmental funds financial statements for which the revenue was not considered available under the modified accrual basis of accounting.
-The Council has several items that meet this criterion - other OPEB related deferrals, other pension related deferrals and accounts receivable that have not been collected within 90 days, if applicable.

-Deferred Outflows of Resources - In addition to assets, the statement of financial position will sometimes report a separate section for deferred outflows of resources.
+In addition to assets, the statement of financial position will sometimes report a separate section for deferred outflow of resources.
 This separate financial statement element, Deferred Outflows of Resources, represents a consumption of net position that applies to a future period and so will not be recognized as an expense or expenditure until then.
-The Council has several items that meet this criterion - contributions made to the pension plan in the 2022 fiscal year, other OPEB related deferrals and other pension related deferrals.
+For the 2023 fiscal year the Council has two items that meet this criterion, pension deferrals and OPEB deferrals.
+In addition to liabilities, the statement of financial position will sometimes report a separate section for deferred inflows of resources.
+This separate financial statement element, Deferred Inflows of Resources, represents an acquisition of net position that applies to a future period and so will not be recognized as revenue until then.
+The Council has several items that meet the criterion for this category, prepaid taxes, receivable unavailable revenues (reported only on the Balance Sheet of the Governmental Funds), leases, and pension and OPEB deferrals.